pcraig-madisoncollege-projects/MinecraftJSONGenerator/weeklyReflections.md

 culmination of the wireframes.
 I also created the user stories for the project as well as the application flow document.
 To finish up the project 1 check point requirements that I was missing, I created the project plan document, which describes weekly tasks completed for the indie project.

+I also completed the project checkpoint 1 review and discussed the state of my project.
+After reviewing, I fixed the MVP user stories and added a couple that were missing.
+Also, I added the wireframe dialogue for saving commands.
+On top of that, I fixed the project plan to show a **plan** of what tasks I will develop for the project and when (who would've guessed that a plan lists your plan?)